arnavc6/IpserLabDemo/README.md

 ### Merge
 Purpose: push changes from one branch to another

-Usage: will be done by GitHub managers, not necessary to know on your end
+Usage (will be done by website and server team leads): git checkout <master branch>, git merge <branch with edits>